ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 - Organizing data by session allows calculating session-based metrics, such as:
   - Number of sessions, pages per session, average session duration, and bounce rate

+**Step 3:** Other sources

-Joining Google Analytics data with other sources
+- Joining Google Analytics data with other sources
 - Measurement protocol: send data from a web-connected device, e.g., POS system, kiosks
   - To collect non-Google data, must manually add it to the URL string
   - Measurement protocol details: see Analytics Developer documentation